Srija-A-12/ComplaintManagementProject/readme.md

 It allows **students** to submit complaints and **teachers (HOD/MAM)** to manage and update their status.

 ---

-Perfect 👌 let’s add some **emojis** to make your GitHub README more engaging while still professional.
-Here’s your **Backend + Database only role** section with emojis included:

----

 ## 👩‍💻 My Role & Contributions

 I was responsible for the **Backend and Database Development** of this project.